 - Orange Extract

-You can use frozen or fresh cranberries in this recipe.
+You can use frozen or fresh cranberries for a keto cranberry sauce recipe.
 But, the key here is what keto sweetener will you use?
 Because of the tartness of the cranberries I highly suggest a granulated and a concentrated liquid sweetener.
 Also, if using frozen thaw them before cooking.

 Now, in a small pot or sauce pan add cranberries and water on medium heat.
 Allow the cranberries to heat up and the water to boil or simmer.
 They will begin to pop.